Trusted Exchange of Student Data

 More Secure than Custom, Non-LTI and Early LTI Versions

-To achieve IMS certification and to maintain compliance, each tool must recertify at least annually.
+To achieve 1EdTech certification and to maintain compliance, each tool must recertify at least annually.
 This process verifies the proper operation of the security and the data transfer processes against a conformance specification.
 Tools and platforms that pass LTI 1.3 certification have demonstrated operational compliance with OAuth 2.0 and JWT message signing protocols.
 Non-standard or older implementations of LTI that use proprietary security schemes or OAuth 1.0 variations have known risks or vulnerabilities requiring much deeper, time-consuming security evaluations.
 LTI 1.3 and LTI Advantage certification provides peace of mind to administrative and security officers alike.

 New Single-Registration Option

 The updated security comes with a cost, as management of public/private keys can be an additional step for tool providers.
 This, however, is offset by the fact OAuth 2.0 does not require special message signing and is a well-understood protocol in the market, the developer learning curve should be lower.
 And, it appears most platforms will be adopting LTI 1.3 in such a way that offer workflows to simplify processes for tools and for their users.
 For example, in many cases it will be possible for a tool to register once globally with a platform allowing implementers to adopt the tool without requiring additional communication with the tool provider; e.g. Tool X can register with an LMS once and users of the LMS will be able to easily find and adopt the tool without having to contact Tool X for keys or configuration information.

 LTI Advantage is a set of three LTI services based on the core LTI 1.3 specification that make it easier for faculty to build, manage, and offer courses with a premium user experience while providing world-class security.
 The availability of specific features is based solely upon the platform and tools in use.
 The current LTI Advantage services include: